scetx/datax/README.md

 ## Instructions for Use

+### 1. Downloading the Repository
+Click on the green “Code” button.
+Select “Download ZIP”

+### 2. Install Tableau
+Follow instructions at https://www.tableau.com/products/desktop (https://www.tableau.com/academic/students recommended for students)

+### 3. Connecting Data Sources
 The data source connection to tableau may error when you open the notebook.
 If this occurs simply hit "no" in the error message prompt and follow the steps to connect a new data source, and connect the all_cities_bias_scores_final_w_pcts.xlsx file from the data_clean folder.
 This error may pop up more than once, possibly several times, so just hit "no" again when that prompt shows up, and then re-connect that same data source, all_cities_bias_scores_final_w_pcts.xlsx from the data_clean folder.
 The police-bias-main folder will most likely be located in your downloads, and the data_clean folder will be within that.